jgm/pandoc/doc/using-the-pandoc-api.md

 this behavior, use `setUserDataDir Nothing`.

-To render a template, use `renderTemplate'`, which takes two arguments, a template (String) and a context (any instance of ToJSON).
+To render a template, use `renderTemplate'`, which takes two arguments, a template (Text) and a context (any instance of ToJSON).
 If you want to create a context from the metadata part of a Pandoc document, use `metaToJSON'` from [Text.Pandoc.Writers.Shared].
 If you also want to incorporate